ShivaTagh/Homework-Challange-1/README.md

 The project was uploaded to [GitHub](https://github.com/) at the following repository:
 [https://github.com/ShivaTagh/Homework-Challange-1.git](https://github.com/ShivaTagh/Homework-Challange-1.git)

-You can access the deployed application with the GitHup Pages link:
+You can access the deployed application with the GitHub Pages link:
 [https://shivatagh.github.io/Homework-Challange-1/]

 ## References